 Surf fishing often conjures up a very romantic picture for many fishermen, one of a long angler standing on a long beach, waves crashing in the sand, making a cast of 500 yards to reel in a big striped bass or mighty red drum.

 Actually, surf fishing in most places is nothing as romantic as the post cards make it and the majority of anglers would be just as happy with a 3 pound fish as they would with a 30 pound one.
 Still, surf fishing is rewarding experience well worth the effort.
 Even for a hands-on sport, it is a very interactive type of experience.
+And after some fun and exciting day of fishing, you could relax at home and play 카지노 사이트 online and even make loads of money.

 You will need the proper gear to go surf fishing.
 A popular image exist of the Cape Hatteras-style angler in pursuit of monster drum, striped bass or bluefish using old-style conventional reels to cast rigs holding weights as big as bowling balls.
 In fact, most surf fishermen on most beaches use decent heavy to medium spinning tackle to throw about three ounces of weight and get it where they need to go.